syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Getting-Started.md

 {% endtabs %}

-Run the project and check if you get following output to make sure you have configured your project properly to add chart.
+Run the project and check if you get following output to make sure you have configured your project properly to add a chart.

 ![Initializing axis for .NET MAUI Chart](Getting-Started_Images/MAUI_chart_initialized.png)

-## Populate Chart with Data
+## Populate Chart with data

 As we are going to visualize the comparison of heights in the data model, add `ColumnSeries` to `Series` property of chart, and then bind the `Data` property of the above `ViewModel` to the `ColumnSeries.ItemsSource` as follows.

-N> You need to set `XBindingPath` and `YBindingPath` properties, so that chart would fetch values from the respective properties in the data model to plot the series.
+N> You need to set `XBindingPath` and `YBindingPath` properties so that chart will fetch values from the respective properties in the data model to plot the series.

 {% tabs %}